3 types of CRM and how to choose the best one for your business

 Before you can figure out which types of CRMs to consider, it’s important to figure out your customer relationship strategy.
 What are the main challenges you face now?
 And what are the top goals you want to achieve?
 That will help you go into the process of choosing CMS software with an idea of what to look for.

-Some of the most important factors to consider in your search for a good CRM software include:
+Some of the most important factors to consider in your search for good CRM tooling include:

 1. How easy it is to set up and learn